 By Adam Pletts

-Shot over two months in the summer of 2012 in al-Qusayr, Homs province, a town being shelled on a daily basis, this documentary looks at the lives of a group of ordinary young men, who formed a media centre to tell the story of their town to the outside world while struggling to come to terms with their own personal losses and life under siege.
+Shot over two months in the summer of 2012, in Qusayr, Homs province, a town being shelled on a daily basis, this documentary looks at the lives of a group of ordinary young men, who formed a media centre to tell the story of their town to the outside world, while struggling to come to terms with their own personal losses and life under siege.

 Anyone who has followed the Syrian revolution will have become accustomed to hearing news anchors describing a YouTube video from Syria shot by activists, the validity of which they cannot verify.

 It has become one of the defining features of the coverage of this increasingly brutal war.
 But from the broadcasters' perspective, it was often a necessity to use this footage.